-- Worms purify soil by consuming and absorbing heavy metals like copper, lead, and cadmium.
+- Like certain plants such as hemp, worms are natural bioremediators.
+This means they purify soil by consuming and absorbing heavy metals like copper, lead, and cadmium.
 When released, the excrement is metal free, meaning less will end up in our food.

 - Most importantly, worms consume, digest, and excrete the equivalent of their body weight each day.
 If only human metabolism were so efficient!
 These excreted “castings” are rich in nitrogen, phosphates, and potash: all ingredients to healthy soil.

 What’s all this got to do with tea, then?

 Worm tea (AKA worm castings tea or worm compost tea), is the liquid result from soaking worm castings in water.